 Most Powerful Structures

 It is easy to picture physical structures, but the most powerful structures are in your mind.
 Those structures demand and determine your behavior.
-If you break a hole in the wall of a room to get into the room when there was an open door, you most likely will need to override the structure of your values first.
-So, since you probably do not value tearing up property just to enter a different way then you will enter through the door.
+If you break a hole in the wall of a room to get into it when there is an open door, you most likely will need to override the structure of your values first.
+So, since you probably do not value tearing up property just to enter a different way, you will enter through the door.

 That illustrates the power of mental structures.
-Unfortunately, ignoring good thinking and good values create different actions and behaviors, right?
-The physical structures around you demand behavior, but not as much as your THINKING, BELIEFS, VALUES, and CONVICTIONS!
+Unfortunately, ignoring good thinking and good values creates different actions and behaviors, right?
+The physical structures around you demand behavior, but not as much as your thoughts, beliefs, values, and convictions!

-Finally, consider this.
-What type of inappropriate behavior are your thoughts creating?
-When you align your thoughts with God's Word, that demands not only appropriate behavior, but also righteous behavior.
+Finally, consider this: What type of inappropriate behavior are your thoughts creating?
+When you align your thoughts with God's Word, that demands not only appropriate behavior but also righteous behavior.
 Why?
-Because structure demands behavior and God's Word provides a perfect structure to becoming like our perfect Savior, Jesus Christ!
+Because structure demands behavior, and God's Word provides a perfect structure for becoming like our perfect Savior, Jesus Christ!